-Effective January 1, 2024, we set our flat rents no lower than 80% of the Department of Housing and Urban Development established fair market rent (FMR) in their area by bedroom size.
+Effective January 1, 2023, we set our flat rents no lower than 80% of the Department of Housing and Urban Development established fair market rent (FMR) in their area by bedroom size.
+In cases where following this formula causes flat rents to exceed 135% of the existing flat rent, the amount must be phased in to ensure that families do not experience a rent increase of more than 35% annually.
 The effected families' rent will change at their next income re-examination.
 Families still have the option of selecting the Income Based Rent, which in some cases may be lower.
 In addition, in some cases, the new Flat rent may be phased in by \$50 quarterly until the new rent amount is achieved.